11.2 Exposure Sequences and Contemporaneous Calibrations

 The automatic wavecals are designed to be of sufficient duration to produce spectrograms which contain at least 3 emission lines with 3 counts/pix and 50 counts summed over the line.
 In those regions of the spectrum where 3 lines are not obtainable, there will be at least 1 emission line with 18 counts/pix and 300 counts summed over the line.
 For the CCD, where integration times are short, the auto-wavecals will typically be taken to ensure roughly 8 times this signal.
 While the fading of the calibration lamps has reduced the count rates over time (particularly at the shortest wavelengths), the default auto-wavecals still appear to provide adequate zero points for nearly all combinations of grating, central wavelength, and aperture.
 Questions regarding particular configurations may be addressed to the STIS team via the HST Help Desk.

 The combination of thermal changes between the wavecal and scientific exposures, coupled with the ability to measure the zero points in the wavecal exposures, limits the accuracy of the absolute zero points to ≤0.2 pixels (see Section 16.1).
-Observers who desire more accurate wavelengths than will automatically be provided or who are particularly concerned about the time variation of the zero point may also take their own wavecal exposures, using the WAVE
+Observers who desire more accurate wavelengths than those that will be automatically provided or who are particularly concerned about the time variation of the zero point may also take their own wavecal exposures, using the WAVE

 target option (see GO Wavecals), in addition to (or instead of) the default auto-wavecals.
 The auto-wavecals can be omitted by using the exposure level optional parameter WAVECAL=NO